wrutkowski-xebia/research-data-api-builder/README.md

 ![DAB](/img/dab.png)

 ### Research of Data API builder
-Check posibilities that Data API builder has to offer.
+Check possibilities that Data API builder has to offer.

 ### It it possible to run API builder solution within Static Web App?
 Yes / No ?